patrik64/rust-design-patterns/README.md

 # rust-design-patterns

-collection of design pattern examples in Rust as proposed by the [Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns) book
+collection of design pattern examples in Rust to run:

-to run:

 ```